Amplify your impact

-Back on campus!
-Join your High Impact Philanthropy Academy cohort on Penn's Ivy League campus, then continue online in an interactive, engaging classroom to earn a Certificate in High Impact Philanthropy.
+Join us May 21 - 23, 2024 on Penn's beautiful Ivy League campus, then continue online in our interactive, virtual classroom to earn a Certificate in High Impact Philanthropy.

-Penn’s High Impact Philanthropy Academy is designed for individual donors, professional grantmakers, and other philanthropic leaders seeking greater impact.
-Participants learn the principles of high impact philanthropy and how to apply them in real-world situations.
+Unlock the power of philanthropy with High Impact Philanthropy Academy, a certificate program for individual donors, professional grantmakers, and other philanthropic leaders seeking greater impact.
+Join our next cohort and learn the principles of high impact philanthropy and how to apply them in real-world situations.
 Along with the program’s esteemed faculty, peer participants bring a wealth of experience and a valuable community of practice for long after the program ends.

 Is the Academy right for you?